ahmedembeddedx/Emotion_Sentiment_Analysis_and_Predictive_Model/README.md

 This repository contains the code and resources for an Emotional Sentiment Analysis and Predictive Model.
 The project aims to analyze textual data and predict emotional sentiments using machine learning techniques.

-**Note: The project is still in progress, and active development is ongoing.**

 ## Table of Contents